 In short, DO OR DIE is a great place for new readers to start, yet it’ll still feel familiar to readers who love the TS series.

-But I do have a Young Adult book called NIGHT SKY coming out in late 2014, (co-written with my daughter, Melanie) and it’s set in the “Fighting Destiny” world.
+But I do have two Young Adult books called NIGHT SKY and WILD SKY (co-written with my daughter, Melanie), set in the “Fighting Destiny” world.

 As a longtime fan of science fiction and futuristic paranormal, I really love the themes and messages of the Fighting Destiny series, and I woke up one morning thinking that it would be cool to write a YA companion series.
 In fact, it occurred to me that YA might be a better delivery-vehicle for those themes and messages…

-I approached my daughter, Melanie, with this idea–she’s a writer, too, and she’s got a really vibrant YA writing voice–and together we collaborated on NIGHT SKY.
+I approached my daughter, Melanie, with this idea–she’s a writer, too, and she’s got a really vibrant YA writing voice–and together we collaborated on NIGHT SKY and WILD SKY.
 Its main character is a sixteen-year-old girl who discovers that she’s a Greater-Than.

-Unlike BtoD, NIGHT SKY is set down in Florida.
+Unlike BtoD, the Night Sky series is set down in Florida.
 So the characters don’t interact with the cast of BtoD–at least not yet.

 I’ve gotten far fewer anti-gay emails by including that message near my email address, at the bottom of my About page.

-Best hater email story: Remember a few years ago when JK Rowling mentioned that Dumbledore was gay?
+Best hater email story: Remember a few years ago when word got out that Dumbledore was gay?
 Fox News started shouting about how WRONG!!! that was, and its viewers got OUTRAGED!!!
 And I started getting nasty emails, as I always do when Fox News goes on an anti-gay tirade.
 More than the normal amount.
 (Normal, at that time, being a few every month or so.)